 The Castle Hotel and Bar was the gathering place for quarry workers, ranchers and travelers during the 1890's.
 In those days, the bar was one of the wildest in the area.
 Although reports of shootouts were not confirmed, brawls were so common that Douglas County was forced to hire an extra deputy to patrol on paydays.
 The Deputy was also responsible for restraining inebriated cowboys from riding their horses through the bar.

 Around 1910, The Castle Hotel and Cafe became the stopover for travelers between Denver and Colorado Springs.
 A dance hall was built over the bar and served as a community center during the roaring 20's, depressing 30's and early 40's.
-Throughout the years, The Castle Cafe and Lounge has remained the geographical and social heart of the Castle Rock area.
+Through the years, Castle Cafe and Lounge has remained the geographical and social heart of the Castle Rock area.